huecker-io/docs/src/en/use.md

 **This method eliminates the possibility of traffic interception and image tampering.**

+> [!NOTE]
+> huecker.io connects only to `registry-1.docker.io` and does not make requests to other servers.
+> To access other resources, specify their addresses in the `no-proxy` parameter.

 By using a SOCKS5 proxy, you receive data from docker.io without any alterations.
 Additionally, the SSL certificate of docker.io is verified, reducing the risk to virtually zero.